seanmckaybeck/notify_labor/README.md

 * `authtoken`: Your Twilio authentication token, found on your user account page

 All of these values need to be set for the application to work.

+Finally, within Twilio you must tell it the URL to use to connect to your application.
+For the phone, enter `http://yourip:yourport/` and for SMS enter `http://yourip:yourport/notify`, where `yourip` is the IP address of your server and `yourport` is the port your application is running on as specified in the configuration file.
+This can all be done under `Account -> Numbers -> The Number`.

 ### Deadline